Alcohol is potentially addictive, but not everyone is at the same level of risk.

 Other physical risk factors that increase the risk of alcohol use disorder include:

 - Gender.
 Men are almost twice as likely to abuse alcohol as women, including binge drinking and developing an alcohol use disorder.
-Part of the reason is that men are more prone to risky behavior in general- including other types of substance abuse and activities (sexual and driving).
+Part of the reason is that men are more prone to risky behavior in general- including other types of substance use disorder and activities (sexual and driving).

 - Physical tolerance.
 Not everybody shows the same effects from drinking because some have a higher tolerance, but they suffer the same damage or impairment.
 The more one can drink without showing the side effects, the greater the likelihood of addiction also.